ted-ross/skupper-X/README.md

 ### Management and Control Plane

 The management plane components are logically centralized.
 They may be physically distributed and replicated for availability and scale.
 The management plane does not need to be deployed in the most "public" location.
 Participating sites may join application networks from locations that cannot access the management plane via TCP/IP.

+Skupper-X management plane components are deployed on Kubernetes.
+Backbone and Application Network sites can run on a wide variety of platforms and do not require Kubernetes.

 #### Database